lordofkillz/DarkFusion/README.md

 This installation guide will walk you through the process of setting up UltraDarkFusion for DNN (Deep Neural Network) operations using OpenCL without CUDA.
 Follow the numbered steps below for a basic installation:

+> **Note to Users:**
+>
+> While I'm aware that the installation and setup process can be fully automated using batch files, executables, or other methods, the intention behind providing manual installation steps is educational.
+It's important to me that users have the opportunity to understand the underlying processes that are often abstracted away by automation.
+By engaging with the setup manually, you gain insight into how the components fit together and how the "gears work" behind the scenes.
+This approach is designed to foster learning and provide transparency into the installation process.

 1. **Clone UltraDarkFusion Repository**:
    - Navigate to your preferred installation directory using the command prompt and run the following commands to clone the UltraDarkFusion repository: